 - Calculate replacement needs for each occupation.
 Replacement needs estimate the number of job openings created when workers retire or permanently leave an occupation and need to be replaced.
 The BLS develops replacement rates using occupational employment data from the Current Population Survey (CPS).

-- Apply BLS ratios to each occupation to calculate Self-Employed and Unpaid Family Workers employment.
+- Apply the BLS ratios to each occupation to calculate self-employed employment.

 - Calculate the difference between the base year occupational estimates and the target year projections.
 The difference represents the new jobs resulting from industry growth and from changes in staffing patterns.

-- Consult with LMID's local labor market consultants to review the sub-state occupational employment projections.
-The consultants use their knowledge of the local economy, as well as get input from local experts and recommend adjustments to the projections where they think it appropriate.
+- Consult with the LMID's local labor market consultants to review local area projections.
+The consultants use their knowledge of the local economy, and solicit the input from local experts to recommend adjustments to the projections.

-- Incorporate reviewers' recommended changes as appropriate and finalize the occupational employment projections to publish on LMID's website.
+- Incorporate recommended changes as appropriate and finalize the projections for public dissemination.

-- Employment is displayed for the base and target years.
+- Employment is displayed for the base and projected years.

-- Employment Change is displayed in "Numerical" and "Percent Change."
-Numerical Employment Change is the net difference between the base and projected year employment and reflects job growth or decline.
-The base and projected year employment are independently rounded.
-Therefore, numerical change may not equal new jobs.
-The percent change measures the projected rate of change of employment in an occupation.
+- Employment Change is displayed in "Numeric Change" and "Percentage Change".
+Numeric change is the net difference between the base and projected year employment and reflects job growth.
+Percentage change measures the projected rate of change of employment in an occupation.

-- Job Openings are categorized by New Jobs, Replacements Needs, and Total Jobs.
+- Job Openings are categorized by the following:

-- New Jobs are only openings due to growth and do not include job declines.
+- New jobs are only openings due to growth and do not include job declines.
 If an occupation's employment change is negative, there is no job growth and new jobs are set to zero.
-New Jobs may not equal Numerical Change.
+New jobs may not equal numeric change.

 - Wages are displayed in median hourly and annual wages at the estimated 50th percentile of the distribution of wages; 50 percent of workers in an occupation earn wages below, and 50 percent earn wages above the median wage.

-- Education and training levels are derived from the BLS training level definitions and are adjusted for the California labor market.
+- Education and training levels are derived from the BLS training level definitions.

-The occupational projections in this report are based on the following assumptions:
+The projections are based on the following assumptions:

 - The institutional framework of the U.S. economy will not change radically.